You are here

 This award is bestowed to a former or retired national or chapter staff member of the American College of Physicians for distinguished contributions to ACP.

-This award is bestowed to a physician executive or leader of a national or international medical organization for distinguished contributions to internal medicine or significant impact on improving healthcare and/or medical education beyond a single institution or health system.
-The physician executive/leader should be a full time employee, not serving in an elected position.
+This award is bestowed upon a physician executive or leader of a national or international medical organization for distinguished contributions to internal medicine or significant impact on improving health care and/or medical education beyond a single institution or health system.
+The physician executive/leader should be an employee not serving in an elected position.
 Nominations of women and underrepresented or marginalized groups are encouraged.

-This award is bestowed on an ACP member for distinguished contributions to advancing the careers of women in medicine.
-This award recognizes an individual who has furthered the careers of women medical students, residents, and/or physicians through mentoring and leadership development for the career advancement of women.
+This award is bestowed upon an ACP member for distinguished contributions to advancing the careers of women in medicine.
+This award recognizes an individual who has furthered the careers of women medical students, residents, and/or physicians through mentoring and leadership development.